How to Lock Edit Post

 Simply navigate to Dashboard→Posts→Add New or choose an existing post to lock the edit post option of that individual post by tick checking the Lock Post box on the right as shown in the image above.

-Now in the dashboard of the frontend, click on Edit
+Now, in the dashboard of the front, click on Edit

-Now, as you can see in the image above, a message is being displayed when you click on the edit option of that particular posted post and the user is unable to edit that post anymore.
+Now, as you can see in the image above, a message is displayed when you click on the edit option of that particular posted post, and the user is unable to edit that post anymore.

 Lock Post Edit after a scheduled hour